learnbyexample/vim_reference/vim_reference_guide.md

 * Press `:` key
 * Type `wq`
 * Press `Enter` key
-* `cat ip.txt` — sanity check to see what you typed is saved or not
+* `cat ip.txt` — sanity check to see what you typed was saved or not

 Phew, what a complicated procedure to write a simple line of text, isn't it?
 This is the most challenging and confusing part for a Vim newbie.
-Here's a brief explanation of the above steps:
+Here's a brief explanation for the above steps:

 * Vim is a **modal editor**.
 You have to be aware which mode you are in and use commands or type text accordingly
 * When you first launch Vim, it starts in **Normal mode** (primarily used for editing and moving around)